netzpirat/haml-coffee/README.md

-  -n, --namespace                    Set a custom template namespace -t, --template                     Set a custom template name -f, --format                       Set HTML output format, either `xhtml`, `html4` or `html5` --preserve                         Set a comma separated list of HTML tags to preserve --autoclose                        Set a list of tag names that should be automatically self-closed if they have no content --disable-html-attribute-escaping  Disable any HTML attribute escaping
+  -n, --namespace                    Set a custom template namespace -t, --template                     Set a custom template name -f, --format                       Set HTML output format, either `xhtml`, `html4` or `html5` -u, --uglify                       Do not properly indent or format the HTML output --preserve                         Set a comma separated list of HTML tags to preserve --autoclose                        Set a list of tag names that should be automatically self-closed if they have no content --disable-html-attribute-escaping  Disable any HTML attribute escaping